 A “bitcoin friendly” payment processor with a reputation for accepting bank wires and not actually processing them, is allegedly sitting on $12 million CAD ($9 million USD) of Quadriga funds.

 WB21 is not showing any sign of wanting to hand over those funds either.
 That has some Quadriga creditors worried that more of their money has vaporized.

 When Quadriga, the largest crypto exchange in Canada, went belly up earlier this year, it owed its customers $250 million CAD ($190 million USD).
 Two thirds of those funds are in the form of cryptocurrency stuck in cold wallets that only the company’s dead CEO Gerald Cotten held the keys to.

-Meanwhile, Ernst and Young (EY), the court-appointed monitor in Quadriga’s Companies’ Creditors Arrangement Act (CCAA), is trying to round up any funds that remain.
+Meanwhile, Ernst & Young, the court-appointed monitor in Quadriga’s Companies’ Creditors Arrangement Act, is trying to round up any funds that remain.
 EY has contacted nine third-party payment processors that may be holding money on behalf of Quadriga.
-Two of them, Billerfy/Costodian and 1009926 BC LTD, are in the process of signing over $30 million CAD ($23 million USD).
+Two of them, Billerfy/Costodian and 1009926 BC LTD, are in the process of signing over $30 million CAD ($23 million USD) to EY.

-After this story was published, Amish Patel, WB21’s global head of litigation, said in an email that the balances stated by Robertson “are not confirmed,” and that the account is “under investigation.”
-Patel also accused me of defamation and threatened me with legal action if I did not make several updates to my story.
+After this story was published, Amish Patel, WB21’s global head of litigation, told me in an email that the balances stated by Robertson “are not confirmed,” and that the account is “under investigation.”
+Patel also accused me of defamation and threatened me with legal action if I did not make several updates to this story.